pennapps/discord-email-bot/README.md

 ## About

 **EmailBot** allows for email address verification from Discord server members.
 This version is a security feature customized for the PennApps XXII.
+We want to verify that only accepted hackers can access the server.

+All users start out as **unverified**, and this bot removes this role upon reception of a matching code.
+From there, users are able to see the #rules channel and can acess the rest of the server after accepting.

 Our bot user is called **platy** and is hosted on Heroku.